darklord6667/babytracker/README.md

 # babytracker
-Track baby poop, pee, and food intake.
+Track baby poop, pee, sleep and food intake.
+Also monitor and set alerts and events for notifications.
+Show upcoming expected events.